sushantk08/scraper-entity-resolution/README.md

 wrong-partner selection, not rejection, and those are different claims.
-And 5 Buy records have two true Abt partners (16 Abt records have two Buy partners), which puts a hard, measured recall ceiling of **0.995** on the one-partner-per-record rule that scored 0.997 on the generated data.
+And 5 Buy records have two true Abt partners (16 Abt records have two Buy partners), which puts a hard, measured recall ceiling of **0.995** on the one-partner-per-record rule.
 That assumption is provably wrong here, by a known amount.

 The 13 pairs unreachable at k=10 are not a string-metric problem.
 Abt sells CLI8C, CLI8M, CLI8Y, CLI8R and CL41CL, so the discriminating substring is about